Khanyi Mbau bags lead role in The Wife season 2 as 'Zandile The Resolute'

-Johannesburg- Khanyi Mbau has landed the biggest role of her career she’s joining the record-breaking Showmax Original telenovela, The Wife, in Season 2 as the lead role of Zandile The Resolute.
+Johannesburg- Khanyi Mbau has landed the biggest role of her career thusfar after it was announced that she will be joining the record-breaking Showmax Original telenovela, The Wife, in Season 2 as the lead role of Zandile The Resolute

 Khanyi will be playing the wife of Nkosana (fan-favourite Mondli Makhoba), the leader of the Zulu brothers’ crime family.